nekender/Data-processing-API/README.md

 ## Usage

-After running the Flask app, the API will be available.
+After running the Flask app, the API will be available at http://127.0.0.1:5000/.
 Follow the steps below to authorize and use the endpoints.

 ### Authorization